anthonysecco/minuet-firmware/README.md

 - Familiarize yourself with the [ESPHome](https://esphome.io/) tools you will be using to compile and run the code.
 - Download the most recent contents of this repository.
 - Make a copy of `minuet.yaml` with a name of your choice, such as `my_minuet.yaml`.
+Or [use `minuet.yaml` as a package](#advanced-configuration-using-minuetyaml-as-a-package).
 - Ensure that the `minuet` directory is next to `my_minuet.yaml`.
-If you are using the ESPHome Builder add-on for Home Assistant, make sure to copy the `minuet` directory into the `/homeassistant/esphome` directory together with `my_minuet.yaml`.
+If you are using the ESPHome Builder add-on for Home Assistant, copy the `minuet` directory into the `/homeassistant/esphome` directory next to `my_minuet.yaml`.
 - Compile the unmodified firmware to confirm that your development environment works correctly before you start making changes.
 - Edit `my_minuet.yaml` to your heart's content.
 - Compile the modified firmware.